ScriptedAlchemy/webpack-external-import/README.md

 ```

 ## Example Usage
-Pretend we have two separate apps that each have their own _independent_ build.
+Pretend we have two separate apps that each have their _independent_ build.
 We want to share a module from one of our apps with the other.

 To do this, we add an `externalize` comment to the module.
-This tells the plugin to make the module available externally with the name `ExampleModule`:
+The Externalize magic comment tells the plugin to make the module available externally with the name `ExampleModule`:

 <table>